in St. Louis, Missouri

 We never take a one-size-fits-all approach.

-Cognitive Behavioral Therapy (CBT) is one of the most well-researched, effective approaches for helping kids and teens manage anxiety, anger, and overwhelming emotions.
-But sometimes, CBT gets a bad rap.
-Parents and even some clients worry that it could be overly focused on challenging or changing thoughts—making it seem like certain thoughts are “bad” and need to be replaced with more positive ones.
+Cognitive Behavioral Therapy (CBT) is one of the most well-researched, effective approaches for helping kids, teens and young adults manage anxiety, anger, and overwhelming emotions.
+But sometimes CBT gets a bad rap.
+Parents and even some clients worry that it could be overly focused on challenging or changing thoughts, making it seem like certain thoughts are “bad” and need to be replaced with more positive ones.

 That is not how we use CBT at Compassionate Counseling St. Louis.